pje/sid/README.md

 </p>

 # SID
-Firmware for using the [MOS 6581 SID](https://en.wikipedia.org/wiki/MOS_Technology_6581) (the Commodore 64 sound chip) as a MIDI synthesizer.
+Firmware for using the [MOS 6581 SID](https://en.wikipedia.org/wiki/MOS_Technology_6581) as a MIDI synthesizer.

 Also: